robotsorcerer/robotsorcerer.github.io/_includes/cv.md

 <tr>
   <td class='col-md-3'>September 06, 2018</td>
   <td>
-  <b><a href="/assets/papers/wafr.pdf"> Deep BOO</a></b> gets accepted to Algorithm for Robotics Foundation (workshop).
-Archival version would later appear in Springer Proceedings
+  <a href="/assets/papers/wafr.pdf"> Deep BOO</a> gets accepted to the Algorithm for Robotics Foundation (workshop).
+Archival version would  appear in the "Springer Proceedings
-  in Advanced Robotics (SPAR) series this year.
+  in Advanced Robotics (SPAR)" series later this year.
   </td>
 </tr>